Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 Enter your last menstrual period (LMP):

 This is the most common method used by healthcare providers.
-Most my pregnancy calculator tools rely on this date to calculate your estimated due date.
+Our pregnancy calculator by NHS can help you determine how many weeks pregnant you are.
+Tools rely on this date to calculate your estimated due date, ensuring you know how many weeks pregnant you are.

 Enter your conception date:

-If you know the exact day of conception, this can provide a more precise estimate.
+If you know the exact date of conception, this can provide a more precise estimate of how many weeks pregnant you are.
 This is especially useful for couples who used assisted reproductive techniques like IVF.

 IVF pregnancies:

-For IVF, select the option for a pregnancy due date calculator IVF.
-These calculators consider the embryo transfer date, which allows for a more accurate due date than traditional methods.
+Knowing the IVF transfer date can significantly influence how you calculate and select the option for a pregnancy due date calculator IVF.
+These calculators consider the embryo transfer date, which allows for a more accurate than traditional methods.

 Use ultrasound data (optional):